chrisnharvey/oauth/README.md

-# Codeigniter OAuth 2.0
+# OAuth 2.0 Composer Package

 Authorize users with your application in a driver-base fashion meaning one implementation works for multiple OAuth 2 providers.
 This is only to authenticate onto OAuth2 providers and not to build an OAuth2 service.

-Note that this Spark ONLY provides the authorization mechanism.
-There's an example controller below, however in a later version there will be a full controller.

 ## Examples